Teen & Adolescent Psychiatry in Michigan — Telehealth Mental Health Care for Ages 12–17

 Real follow-up appointments, not refill calls Follow-up sessions at Skye run 30 minutes or longer.
 Dr. Sam uses that time to genuinely assess how your teenager is responding to treatment, adjust medication if needed, and maintain the kind of therapeutic relationship that makes adolescent psychiatric care effective.
 Medication management for teenagers is not a set-it-and-forget-it process — it requires an attentive clinician who knows your child.

 Telehealth that fits a teenager's actual life All appointments are conducted by video via Zoom.
 No driving across town, no pulling your teen out of school for a full afternoon, no waiting rooms.
-Evening and Saturday appointments are available, making it possible for working parents and busy teenagers to stay consistent with care without constantly rearranging schedules.
+Evening (4pm to 8pm) appointments are available, making it possible for working parents and busy teenagers to stay consistent with care without constantly rearranging schedules.

 Most major Michigan insurance plans accepted Skye accepts Blue Cross Blue Shield of Michigan, Blue Care Network, Aetna, Cigna, United Healthcare, Optum, MESSA, Oscar, and most other major Michigan plans.
 For families paying out of pocket, the initial evaluation is $200 and follow-up sessions are $100.
 HSA, FSA, and FRA cards are accepted.